 An Appeals Committee comprised of voluntary members of the Duke community reviews appeals weekly or biweekly at 3:00 pm in 248 West Union Bldg. on alternating Tuesdays and Wednesdays.

 If you wish, you may schedule an oral appeal before the Committee.
 Schedule your oral appeal immediately after you submit your appeal online.
 To schedule, contact firstname.lastname@example.org.
 If you fail to appear at the scheduled time, the Committee will still review your appeal.

 During the adjudication process, the Committee considers all available information, including your online appeal and submitted evidence, the issuing officer's statement, your parking history, and our parking policies.

 The Committee has the authority to resolve a case by:

 - Upholding the charge(s) and reducing the fine

 - Dismissing the charge(s)

 Although Parking & Transportation Services (PTS) provides information and support to the Committee, the voting members of the Committee make decisions independently of PTS.
-You can expect to receive notification of a decision one to three weeks from the time you submit your appeal, via email or US mail (depending on the notification method you selected).
+You can expect to receive notification of a decision two to three weeks from the time you submit your appeal, via email.

 The decisions of the Appeals Committee are final.
 There is no re-appeal process.